tangollama/cis411_lab1/labreports/LAB_bbaumer18.md

 To support these objectives:
 1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.
+	The most appropriate patterns to support these objectives would be to utilize a mix of a layered architecture with some form of Broker to distribute information.
+Having the broker would best enable the broad distribution of data to clients in an efficient manner.
+Also, having the layered architecture would allow for different presentation layers to be created and connected to the same stack of other layers.
+One possible adverse consequence of using this architecture is that it adds more complexity through more requirements surrounding dependency management.
 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 3: Scaling an Architecture